 A. JOSEPH RUDICK, M.D. is the President of Atlantic and a founder of Atlantic and two of its majority-owned subsidiaries, Optex Ophthalmologics, Inc. ("Optex") and Channel Therapeutics, Inc. ("Channel").
 Dr. Rudick served as a business consultant to Atlantic from January 1997 until November 1998.
-From November 1994 until December 1998, Dr. Rudick was a Vice President of Paramount Capital, Inc. ("Paramount"), an investment bank specializing in the biotechnology and biopharmaceutical industries.
+From November 1994 until December 1998, Dr. Rudick was a Vice President of Paramount.
 Since 1988, he has been a Partner of Associate Ophthalmologists P.C., a private ophthalmology practice located in New York, and since 1993 has served as a director of Healthdesk Corporation, a publicly-traded medical information company.
 Dr. Rudick earned a B.A. in Chemistry from Williams College in 1979 and an M.D. from the University of Pennsylvania in 1983.
 He is acting as a consultant to Optex pursuant to a Consulting Agreement dated as of May 18, 1999.